CSC 404/504: Program Monitoring and Visualization

 Course Description

-This course presents program monitoring and visualization, the field of monitoring and graphically depicting the dynamic behavior program executions.
+This course studies how to observe (in software) and graphically depict the dynamic behavior of program executions.
 The course will present topics in software instrumentation, static and dynamic analysis, graphic design, visualization, and algorithm animation.
 The current state of the art in the literature will be examined.
 Students will develop 2D and 3D program visualization tools in an experimental environment.

 Course Organization